Christian-Browne/notes/java/input&output.md

 reads data (in bytes) more efficiently

 Buffering is more efficient because it reduces the number of direct read or write operations by storing data in a buffer and performing batch operations, reducing the overhead of individual I/O calls.

+Buffered Reader gets the data in chunks and stores it in buffer instead of doing a sytem call to read each char in a file for example

 By minimizing the frequency of accessing the underlying I/O device, buffering can significantly improve performance, especially when dealing with small or frequent I/O operations.